September 14, 2021 10:27 AM

 Facilities and Special Use Areas

-The General Offices is open for permit sales.
+The General Offices are open for permit sales.
 You can purchase permits in person, online or by phone at 847-367-6640.
 For assistance, email our customer service staff at forestpreserves@LCFPD.org.

 The Operations and Public Safety Facility is open for permit sales.
 Plexiglass has been installed for additional safety.
 Bring your own alcohol-based hand sanitizer (containing at least 60% alcohol) and face coverings.

-All other public buildings, visitor centers and drinking fountains are closed.
+All other public buildings, visitor centers and drinking fountains are open with similar modifications.

 Youth group camping areas are closed.

 Restrooms: Most public restrooms in the forest preserves are open.
-Masks are required to be worn in restrooms where more than one toilet is present.
 Restrooms are cleaned regularly.
 Bring your own alcohol-based hand sanitizer (containing at least 60% alcohol) and face coverings.
 Follow CDC recommended COVID-19 prevention strategies.
 Before heading out, use this map to view which preserve restrooms are open.

 Dog Exercise Areas